MichaelCurrin/dev-cheatsheets/cheatsheets/ci-cd/github-actions/index.md

 ---
 layout: listing
 logo: githubactions
+description: Guide to syntax for GitHub Actions workflows
 ---
 # GitHub Actions
-> Guide to syntax for GitHub Actions workflows

 ### About